 Have your helper hold the hose while you sit inside the car, checking for the leak; a hand light will make it easier.
 Working systematically from the bottom up will help isolate the leak.

 Windshield leaks will often trickle from the kick panel area.
 Finding water leaks takes patience and common sense.
-If you find a window seal is a root cause, you’ll need to reseal the windshield.
+If you find that a window seal is a root cause, you’ll need to reseal the windshield.

 I use J-B Weld ATV sealer.
 It’s easy to use, works great on windshields, and can also be used as a gasket maker.
 Check it out here on Amazon.com.

-Body Seam Leak
+10 Body Seam Leak

-When fitted to the shell, car body panels are spot welded.
+When fitted to the shell, car body panels are spot-welded.
 That means the joint isn’t weatherproof until they run a bead of sealer across the joint.

 So what’s the problem?